 Warning

-We aren’t always able (or willing) to live at the same address as our spouse.
-If they don’t physically live with you, then you generally won’t need to disclose them to the insurer, and they won’t be listed on your policy.
+We aren't always able (or willing) to live at the same address as our spouse.
+If your partner doesn't physically live with you, you generally won't need to disclose them to the insurer, and they won't be listed on your policy.

 You may still get a lower premium just because you're married (as opposed to being single).
 However, your spouse's rating factors — warts and roses and all — won't impact your policy's pricing.

 However, your spouse can usually still drive your car as long as they have your permission, just like anyone else.
-But just to be sure, double-check your policy’s “permissive use” clause, which lays out who else it covers.
+Be sure to double-check your policy's "permissive use" clause, which lays out who else it covers.

 Some insurers will cover other drivers only if they'll be driving your car fewer than about a dozen times per year, in which case, adding your spouse as an authorized user can be helpful.
 Other insurers might insist you add your spouse to your policy whether they live with you or not.

-• Potentially better rates: If your spouse’s base rate is lower than yours, you might get to pay less as well.
+- Potentially better rates: Combined policies for multiple drivers often have lower rates than two separate policies.
 Checking around for quotes on a joint policy will help you see the potential impact.

-• Easier vehicle sharing: You and your spouse are covered while driving any car listed on your joint auto policy.
-Conversely, if your spouse is excluded from your policy, they can’t legally drive your car unless they seek their own coverage elsewhere.
+- Easier vehicle sharing: You and your spouse are covered while driving any car listed on your joint auto policy.

-Going out of your way to specifically exclude your spouse from your own insurance policy (assuming it’s even an option) or buying separate policies may occasionally be worth it.
-Here are some examples:
+Going out of your way to specifically exclude your spouse from your own insurance policy (assuming it's even an option) or buying separate policies may occasionally be worth it.
+Here are a few times we'd recommend separate policies over joint policies and how to go about it:

-• You’re separating: Excluding your spouse from your car insurance means they’re not allowed to drive your car – and it’s one more step toward splitting up from your ex and starting anew.
-They might not qualify to be on your policy anyway if they've already moved out.
+- You're separating: Excluding your spouse from your car insurance means they're not allowed to drive your car – and it's one more step toward splitting up from your ex and starting anew.
+They might not even qualify to be on a joint policy with you after you separate.

 If you exclude your spouse from the policy because they have a bad driving history, they can still get a policy on their own.
 But unless they exclude you as a driver, this means their policy will cover you too as long as you live with them.
 (Remember, insurance companies will list everyone in the same household on the policy.)